SorryQuick/external-dx11-overlay/Troubleshooting-Guide.md

 #### The addon is not showing up in the "installed" addons tab inside Nexus

 - **Wrong DLL version** : Make sure you're using the Nexus-compatible version of this addon.
-The DLL file is named "nexus_blishhud_overlay_loader.dll"

 #### Configuration Window Won't Open